When do I need a Belgian VAT number?

 As a general rule, a foreign business must register for VAT in Belgium as soon as a taxable supply is made.
 The following are some usual examples of taxable transactions:

 - Domestic supply of goods not reverse charged: A supply of goods located in Belgium to a Belgian customer where the supply is not subject to reverse charge requires a VAT registration of the supplier.
-See section Reverse charge rules in Belgium for more information.
+See Reverse charge rules in Belgium for more information

 - Distance sales above the threshold also require a VAT number.
-See section Belgian distance sales rules for more information.
+See Belgian distance sales rules for more information

 A voluntary registration is not possible in Belgium.
 This is, companies cannot register if they have not made a taxable transaction.

-The registration threshold in Belgium only applies to local established companies.
+The VAT registration threshold in Belgium only applies to local established companies.